 Cervix cryosurgery is a surgical treatment to freeze and destroy abnormal tissue in the cervix.

-Cryotherapy is done in the doctor's office while you are awake.
-You may have slight cramping and flushing in the face, however cryosurgery is mostly painless.
+Cryotherapy is done in the health care provider's office while you are awake.
+You may have slight cramping and flushing in the face, however, cryosurgery is mostly painless.

 To perform the procedure:

 An "ice ball" forms on the cervix, killing the abnormal cells.
 For the treatment to be most effective: